 Coughs: In India a spoonful of ginger mixed with honey is still a favourite remedy for a cough.

-Using fresh ginger
+How to use fresh ginger

 Look for plump, fresh roots where the flesh hasn’t dried out.

-In food: fresh ginger is delicious in stir fries, curries, steamed fish, in soups with orange vegetables.
+In cooking: fresh ginger is delicious in stir fries, curries, steamed fish, in soups with orange vegetables.
 It is a favourite in many sweet foods, such as gingerbread – however the sugar, fat and flour content tends to counteract the benefits.
 Good quality, naturally fermented ginger beer that hasn’t been over sweetened, can be useful for the early stages of nausea or indigestion.